 Apollo considered this, turning back to the window.

 “Come here,” Apollo said, motioning for Alex to join him.
 Alex circled the desk to stand by the executive’s side.
 “Tell me what you see,” he instructed Alex.

 Alex looked down at the bustling city, countless buildings competing for skyward supremacy.
 None came close to the lofty heights of the Delos Industries tower, which presided over the smog like a hulking metal titan.

 “Chaos.
 A rat-race,” Alex admitted after a brief pause.

 “I see a civilization.
 Millions of otherwise insignificant individuals pursuing a common goal.
 You know what that goal is?”

 It was Alex’s turn to shake his head.

 “Perfection,” Apollo said.
-“Humans will never achieve perfection, but that shouldn’t deter us from trying,” he finished.
-“So, what do you suggest we do about the Helios project?
+“Humans will never achieve perfection, but that shouldn’t deter them from trying,” he finished.
+“So, what did you want to talk about?